brotatotes/bht-automation/bht gen 1/Matthew/Chapter 10/Matthew 10 7 bht.md

 # Matthew 10:7 Commentary Help Text

 ## BHT:
-This verse describes the mission of the apostles, who were itinerant preachers, traveling to spread the Gospel and seek out the lost.
-They proclaimed the approach of the kingdom of heaven, emphasizing its immediacy and accessibility.
-Their preaching was preparatory, teaching about the already present kingdom and demonstrating its reality through miracles.
-This mission was to be continuous and harmonious, with the goal of spreading the message of the kingdom throughout the land.
+This passage describes a group of itinerant preachers who were sent to proclaim the arrival of the kingdom of heaven.
+Their message carried a sense of urgency, emphasizing that the long-awaited redemption was imminent and within reach.
+The announcement of the kingdom of heaven was not just a future hope, but a present reality that required immediate attention and response.
+Their mission was to spread the good news throughout the land, seeking out the lost sheep and bringing them into the fold of God's kingdom.

 ## Choicest Commentary Quotes:
 ### Henry Alford: